Municipal Stadium (Hagerstown): History

 The playing surface was renovated following the 2010 season.
 In addition, seating improvements and the installation of a state-of-the-art video board enhanced the fans experience in 2011.
 In April 2014, Hagerstown and the Suns agreed to a two-season lease extension on Municipal Stadium for 2015 and 2016 which could be voided by mutual agreement.

 Municipal Stadium was one of the three oldest Minor League baseball stadiums in the country when the Hagerstown Suns were disbanded in 2020.

-Prior to the 2021 season, the semi-professional Hagerstown Braves (not to be confused with the former minor league team of the same name that played at Municipal Stadium in the 50s) announced they would return to play their 2021 season at Municipal Stadium.
+Prior to the 2021 season, the semi-professional Hagerstown Braves (not to be confused with the former minor league team of the same name that played at Municipal Stadium in the early 1950s) announced they would return to play their 2021 season at Municipal Stadium.